dnndev/xmp-docs/using-javascript.md

+---
+id: using-javascript
+title: Using Javascript
+category: Advanced
+context: all
+summary: >-
+  This topic won't teach you how to use Javascript.
+Instead, it provides techniques for incorporating your scripts into your XMod Pro solutions.
+keywords:
+  - using
+  - javascript
+---
 # Using Javascript

 This topic won't teach you how to use Javascript.
 Instead, it provides techniques for incorporating your scripts into your XMod Pro solutions.